Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ## FCS Control Monitor Panel

 The Control Monitor Panel's primary purpose is to access the built-in diagnostics of the APQ-120.
-Additionally, the panel mounts auxiliary controls for the system- the Vc Switch and Stab Switch, and the Temp monitoring lamp.
+Additionally, the panel mounts auxiliary controls for the system - the Vc Switch and Stab Switch, and the Temp monitoring lamp.

 ### Coords Light